SimpleHacks/UtilHeaders/README.md

 # ArraySize2.h

-This header provides a safer compile-time array count macro.
+This header provides a **_safer_** compile-time array count macro, when using a C++ compiler.
+When compiling for C99, a warning is generated indicating the macro is not type-safe.

 ### The common, unsafe macro